Decision Fatigue in Neurodivergent Adults: How to Reduce Overwhelm and Simplify Choices

 - Mema Mansouri

 How do I answer this text?
 What should I wear today?
-Do I make lunch now or later?
 Which email do I respond to first?
-If your brain feels cluttered by the endless stream of tiny decisions, you’re not alone.
-For many neurodivergent individuals, decision fatigue isn’t just frustrating, it’s exhausting.
-And it can show up in every corner of daily life.
+If your brain feels cluttered by constant decisions, you’re not alone.

 Executive function differences